-This memorandum will be reviewed by the Stakeholder Advisory Committee (SAC) during SAC Meeting #2 on April 16th, 2015.
-SAC members will be invited to comment on the methodology for evaluating the project list, suggest any additional projects that should be included on the list, and propose any changes to the priorities reflected in the project list.
-The project team will review the SAC's feedback and update the memorandum accordingly, providing a final copy to the SAC members.
-In addition, the project list will be modified accordingly and presented to the public at the Open House in May for comment as well.
+This memorandum was reviewed by the Stakeholder Advisory Committee (SAC) during SAC Meeting #2 on April 16th, 2015.
+SAC members were invited to comment on the methodology for evaluating the project list, suggest any additional projects that should be included on the list, and propose any changes to the priorities reflected in the project list.
+The project team reviewed the SAC's feedback and produced this updated memorandum and the updated project list shown in Attachment B. This updated project list was presented to the public during the May Open House for comment as well.

-City of Banks Bicycle and Pedestrian Master Plan
+City of Banks Bicycle and Pedestrian Master Plan June 5, 2015

-April 10, 2015

-Page 7